olidacombe/makemapper.nvim/README.md

     echo I am harder to run from neovim
 ```

-If the above `Makefile` is in the root of your project, then the following
-normal-mode keymaps are automatically created:
+Then the following normal-mode keymaps are automatically created:

 ```
 <leader>ml -> `make lint`